mosop/crystal-edge/README.md

 ### Build

-1. Clone this repo with the submodules.
+1. Clone this repo with its submodules.

   ```bash
   $ git clone --recursive https://github.com/mosop/crystal-edge.git /path/to/edge